igolas0/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [image1]: ./examples/visualization.jpg "Visualization"
 [image2]: ./examples/grayscale.jpg "Grayscaling"
 [image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
+[image4]: ./examples/barchart.jpg "Visualization"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./examples/100kmh.jpg "Traffic Sign 100km/h"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image6]: ./examples/nopass.jpg "Traffic Sign End of no passing"
 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image9]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You are reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration

 ####1.
-Provide a basic summary of the data set and identify where in your code the summary was done.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+Basic summary of the data set:

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used numpy to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 (samples)
-* The size of test set is ?
+* The size of test set is 12630 (samples)
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3  (height, width and RGB channels).
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43 (as seen in the file signnames.csv).

 ####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.
+Exploratory visualization of the dataset.

 The code for this step is contained in the third code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how much samples the training

+set contains per traffic sign (ID).
+We can see that for some traffic signs we find as few as around 200

+training samples and for others as much as approx. 2000 training samples.
+My expectation is that the neural

+net will learn to recognize better the traffic signs with more training samples and viceversa.

-![alt text][image1]
+![alt text][image4]

+I plotted two training samples images by random.
+One corresponded to a 100km/h speed limit sign (ID: 7)

+and the other one to an "End of no passing" sign (ID: 41).
+Since the image resolution is only 32x32x3

+it makes a really blurry impression because of the low res.
+My expectations is that the low res of the

+input images will be a hindrance for the max accuracy achievable by the neural net (see an example

+of a 100 km/h speed limit traffic sign in the plot below).

+![image5]

 ###Design and Test a Model Architecture